 Source: LSBS (2015), question K1: Which of the following are you aware of?

 Shading denotes statistically significant response using Chi-square test (χ^2 -test: p<0.05).

-Amongst firms without employees awareness rates were the highest for the Pensions Regulator with 66 per cent for urban and 69 per cent for rural, followed by Investors in people (Table 21).
-The Pensions Regulator also had the highest levels of recognition amongst firms with employees - in both rural and urban UK.
-Amongst employing firms, only the British Business Bank (from 8 named agencies in the table) attracted more awareness from rural firms than urban firms.
-Amongst businesses without employees, Innovate UK, and the Manufacturing Advisory Service were better known by England's rural than urban firms.
+The Pensions Regulator had the highest levels of recognition amongst firms with employees, and those with no employees - in both rural and urban UK.
+Amongst employing firms, only the British Business Bank (from

-For several of the areas of support covered by the above agencies there are equivalent or alternative support organisations operating only in the devolved countries of the UK.
-Taking into consideration the full listing of agencies (22 in all) that were named in the LSBS survey, for most of them levels of awareness by rural firms without employees were significantly or markedly lower than recognition levels of urban businesses without employees.
+8 named agencies) attracted more awareness from rural firms than urban firms.
+Amongst businesses without employees, Innovate UK, and the Manufacturing Advisory Service were better known by England's rural than urban firms, whilst for most other agencies and in most UK countries, levels of awareness by rural firms without employees were significantly lower than recognition levels of urban businesses without employees.
 Such specialist agencies and bodies might benefit from examining their understanding, promotion and indirect conduits to the UK's rural firms, and consider whether they could improve their awareness, and access, by rural firms.